thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 ## Bootstrapping an Angular 2 app in ES5

-When we come to the point that we want to bootstrap our application, we need to define a single entry component and call it with the `bootstrap()` function from the framework.
-This function is also exposed on the `angular` object in the ES5 bundle, so we can call it directly from there.
-If we put our application script in the `<head>` of our document, we need to make sure that all of the DOM is loaded before we bootstrap our component.
+When we come to the point that we want to bootstrap our application, we need to define an `NgModule` that has everything attached to it that is needed to make our app run, and bootstrap it on a dedicated platform (e.g. browser, webworker or server).

+Let's go ahead and create such a module first. `ng.core.NgModule` can be used to create the needed metadata on a constructor function.
+Just like with our `HelloComponent`, we create an `AppModule` function like this:

+{% highlight javascript %}
+{% raw %}
+var AppModule = function () {

+};
+{% endraw %}
+{% endhighlight %}

+Next, we add `NgModule` annotations to it:

+{% highlight javascript %}
+{% raw %}
+AppModule.annotations = [
+  new ng.core.NgModule({
+    imports: [ng.platformBrowser.BrowserModule],
+    declarations: [HelloComponent],
+    bootstrap: [HelloComponent]
+  })
+];
+{% endraw %}
+{% endhighlight %}

+Similar to TypeScript world, we have to import the `BrowserModule` from the `ng.platformBrowser` package, so we can bootstrap our module in the browser environment.
+Next, we declare all directives and components that are used inside this module, which in our case, is only the `HelloComponent`.
+Last but not least, we tell Angular which component to bootstrap when the module is bootstrapped.

+We need to make sure that all of the DOM is loaded before we bootstrap our module.
 Adding an event listener for the `DOMContentLoaded` event and call `bootstrap` once triggered, will help here.
+When the event is fired, we can call `platformBrowserDynamic().bootstrapModule(AppModule)` to bootstrap our app:

 {% highlight javascript %}
 {% raw %}
 document.addEventListener('DOMContentLoaded', function () {
-  angular.bootstrap(HelloComponent);
+  ng.platformBrowserDynamic
+    .platformBrowserDynamic().bootstrapModule(AppModule);
 });
 {% endraw %}
 {% endhighlight %}